 Entering a URL sends an HTTP request to the server; by enabling browser caching, this request is pulled from your browser, which will reduce HTTP requests.
 When the website loads, its elements get stored in your browser cache.
 So, the next time you enter the same URL, the browser does not make another request since the elements are readily available from the cache.

-W3 Total Cache is an easy plugin to enable browser caching for sites that run on your WordPress site.
+W3 Total Cache is an easy plugin that enables browser caching for sites that run on your WordPress site.
 Alternatively, HTML website users can add codes to the .htaccess file.

 10. Content Delivery Network

 A content delivery network, a CDN, delivers your content from optimised servers worldwide.
-You are loading assets like Images, CSS and JS files from the closest geographical server to your website viewers.
+You load assets like Images, CSS, and JS files from the closest geographical server to your website viewers.

 Often, a CDN is cost-effective and easy to integrate using DNS or a custom string before your assets.